MJH-Software-Services-Ltd/qWC-Releases/README.md

 # qWC
 Emulation and extension to ⎕WC from Dyalog APL

-Take the Examples.pdf as they giveexamples of most of the controls
+Take the Examples.pdf as they give examples of most of the controls

 To install take the Zip and extract Output dir